cugos/cugos.github.com/meetings/_posts/2016-11-16-cugos_monthly.markdown

 ## Agenda

+- [Aaron Racicot](http://github.com/aaronr) - Update on CUGOS business including our push toward an Annual Business Meeting in December 2016 which will also include CUGOS board elections.

+- [Ben Hudson](http://github.com/bdhudson) - UW's first [GeoHackWeek](https://geohackweek.github.io/) is in progress!
+It is a mix of tutorials and [unconference](https://en.wikipedia.org/wiki/Unconference).
+I will give an update on what we are doing, highlight new tutorial content that is already [online](https://geohackweek.github.io/nDarrays/), in progress (just [ipython notebooks](https://github.com/geohackweek/visualization/blob/gh-pages/docker/notebooks/index.ipynb)) and share some early lessons learned.

 - [Nick Peihl](http://github.com/nickpeihl) - Loading Your Web Maps _Almost_ Instantly Using Service Workers.
 How and why we're using Service Workers with San Juan County's homegrown [Polaris](http://github.com/sjcgis/polarisjs) web appliccation.

 - [Ryan Small](http://www.foundatron.com/about/) - "Serverless" geospatial processing with [AWS Lambda](https://aws.amazon.com/lambda/)